 The lender must document eligible compensating factors to support a debt ratio waiver.
-Agency approval of a lender's request for the Total Debt ratio to exceed 41 percent may be granted if all of the following conditions are met:
+Agency approval of a lender's request for the Total Debt ratio to exceed 41 percent debt ratio waiver may be may be granted if all of the following conditions are met:

-- Acceptable ratio thresholds are met: - The maximum PITI ratio cannot exceed 34 percent, and - The maximum TD ratio cannot exceed 44 percent; - The validated credit score of all applicants is 680 or greater; - At least one of the acceptable compensating factors listed below is identified.
+- Acceptable ratio thresholds are met: - o The maximum PITI ratio cannot exceed 32-34 percent, and - o The maximum TD ratio cannot exceed 44 percent; - The validated credit score of all applicants is 680 or greater; - At least one of the acceptable compensating factors listed below is identified.
 Supporting documentation is provided to the Agency and maintained in the lender's permanent file.
-Acceptable Compensating Factors and Supporting Documentation: - Accumulated savings or cash reserves available post loan closing are equal to or greater than three months of PITI payments.
-Documentation may include a verification of deposit (VOD) or bank statements that meet the requirements of Chapter 9.
-Cash on hand is not eligible for consideration as a compensating factor.
+Acceptable Compensating Factors and Supporting Documentation:

+Accumulated savings or cash reserves available post loan closing are equal to or greater than three months of PITI payments.
+Documentation may include a verification of deposit (VOD) or bank